bitcoin/bitcoin/doc/build-osx.md

 Other commands:
 -------

-    ./crownd -daemon # to start the dash daemon.
+    ./crownd -daemon # to start the crown daemon.
     ./crown-cli --help  # for a list of command-line options.
     ./crown-cli help    # When the daemon is running, to get a list of RPC commands